adobe-platform/porter/docs/detailed_design/config-reference.md

 ### health_check

-Health check is a complex object defining a container's HTTP-based health check
+Health check defines a container's HTTP-based health check.

 The method and path are needed if a health check object is provided.